 One critical way to differentiate yourself in the marketplace and make sure business runs smoothly, whether your workload is heavy or light, is to have strategic partners.
-Whether these are specialty subcontractors or trusted building materials suppliers, high-quality partners help make sure every project is done right the first time.
+Whether these are specialty subcontractors or trusted building materials suppliers,.

 There are a wealth of building materials suppliers to choose from.
 Some may specialize in a particular product niche or advertise fast response or low prices.
 With so many options, how do you know which one to pick?

 When choosing a building materials supplier partner, here are some things to consider.